 Twelve years ago Val and I packed up our car and headed west because we were craving something new.
-From our perspective, it was a fun adventure, and we were young and up for anything, but in retrospect, I now see that the universe was pushing me towards my real self.
+From our perspective, it was a fun adventure, and we were young and up for anything, yet, now I see that the universe was pushing me towards my real self.

-I can’t even express in words how much I love San Diego.
+There aren’t even the right words to express how much I love San Diego.
 It’s everything I never knew that I needed in my life.

 San Diego is truly a part of me.